+The rule in~\eqref{eq:PercolationRule} can also be applied to the set of vertices $V$ (instead of the set of edges), which defines \emph{Bernoulli site percolation}.
+In this survey, we mainly focus on Bernoulli bond percolation, but Bernoulli site percolation will appear occasionally, and we will refer to it by its full name.

 From the perspective of percolation theory, we are interested in the geometry of the random spanning subgraph $\mathcal{O}$.
-On a discrete setting, questions about the geometry of a subgraph first concern connectivity properties, including the number of connected components and their size (i.e. their number of vertices).
-A subgraph $G' = (V', E')$ is \emph{connected} if for any $x, y \in V'$ there exists a path of vertices in $G'$ between $x$ and $y$.
+In a discrete setting, questions about the geometry of a subgraph first concern connectivity properties, including the number of connected components and their size (i.e., their number of vertices).
+Recall that a subgraph $G' = (V', E')$ is \emph{connected} if for any two different $x, y \in V'$, there exists a path of vertices in $G'$ between $x$ and $y$.
 Given a percolation configuration $\mathcal{O}$, a (random) connected subgraph $\mathcal{C}$ of open edges is called a \emph{cluster}.
 See Figure \ref{fig6}.

 \tikzstyle{vertex}=[circle,draw,line width=1pt, color=black, fill=white,minimum size=20pt,inner sep=0pt] \tikzstyle{selected vertex green} = [vertex, draw,color=green,line width=2pt,fill=white, text=black] \tikzstyle{selected vertex blue} = [vertex, draw,line width=2pt, color=blue,fill=white, text=black] \tikzstyle{selected vertex cyan} = [vertex, draw,line width=2pt,color=cyan,fill=white, text=black] \tikzstyle{edge} = [draw,thick,-] \tikzstyle{edgeb} = [draw,-] \tikzstyle{weight} = [font= ] \tikzstyle{selected edge} = [draw,line width=5pt,-,red!50] \tikzstyle{selected edge blue} = [draw,line width=5pt,-,blue!50] \tikzstyle{selected edge green} = [draw,line width=5pt,-,green!50] \tikzstyle{selected edge cyan} = [draw,line width=5pt,-,cyan!50] \pgfdeclarelayer{background} \pgfsetlayers{background,main}